hellomynameisariel/my-website/projects/worklight.md

 date: 2023-08-11
 tags: [projects, agile, productivity, communication, remote-work, tools]
 categories: [projects]
-excerpt: "A lightweight visual availability tracker to keep remote teams synced without disrupting workflow."
+excerpt: "I built a lightweight visual availability tracker to keep remote teams synced without disrupting workflow."
 permalink: /projects/worklight.html
 published: true
 ---

+# WorkLight

 Clear communication can make or break a team’s momentum — especially in hybrid and remote environments.

-**WorkLight** is a simple status signaling tool that allows users to quickly update their availability with just one click.
+I built WorkLight as a simple status signaling tool that allows users to quickly update their availability with just one click.

 Designed for fast-paced, asynchronous-friendly communication, it helps reduce interruptions while keeping collaboration smooth and visible.

-Built with pure HTML, CSS, and vanilla JavaScript, **WorkLight** is lightweight, mobile-friendly, and easy to deploy anywhere.
+Built with pure HTML, CSS, and vanilla JavaScript, WorkLight is lightweight, mobile-friendly, and easy to deploy anywhere.

 [**Try WorkLight Live ➔**](https://hellomynameisariel.github.io/worklight/)